For additional information about important dates and times, please consult the Rotman HUB.

-Questions regarding tuition fee deferrals may be directed to the Registrar’s Office.
+Questions regarding how to Register Without Payment may be directed to the Registrar’s Office.

 Team work is a substantial part of the Rotman MFRM program and plays a significant role in both the academic setting for course grades as well as training for professional life.
 The content and the workload within the MFRM Program are structured around the requirement for students to work successfully in project teams.

 A member of the Rotman faculty will be designated as the Project Team Advisor for MFRM students.
 The MFRM Project Team Advisor is responsible for providing guidance and support for teams encountering conflict.

 Project teams or their individual members who, at any time, encounter difficulties or are unable to resolve team issues are recommended to contact the Associate Director and/or the course instructor to help resolve project team concerns.